xa-Amour/GN_Hackathon/README.md

 # GN Hackathon
- A GN project in Hackathon and summarized for learning
+ A GN project in Hackathon and summarized for learning.

 ## About
 Google's GN + Ninja is definitely the best C++ build system out there.
-This Demo provides automated scanning tools, as well as some very useful build templates for integrating code into the GN
+This Demo provides automated scanning tools, as well as some very useful build templates for integrating code into the GN.

 ## Organization structure